Maykellima/Mogan_V0/README.md

    `DIFY_API_URL`).

-With these variables configured, the frontend will send user questions to `/api/chat`, which proxies requests to Dify's chat completion API.
-When the key is present, responses come directly from Dify instead of the previous simulated answers.
+With these variables configured, the frontend will send user questions to `/api/chat`, which proxies requests to Dify's chat-messages API.
+When the